fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 ### References

-What is faster than man?
+What is faster than an online search?

 ```
 man speedtest-cli